Turbulence in rotating Bose-Einstein condensates: Introduction

 Under many circumstances, quantum turbulence is very similar to its classical counterpart, to the point that identifying their distinguishing features became a major research topic.
 Many times both display Kolmogorov scaling $E(k)\sim k^{-5/3}$ of the kinetic energy, even though the mechanism behind this scaling in the quantum regime is believed to be vortex reconnection at large scales and a cascade of Kelvin waves at small scales \cite{Lvov2010}, the latter mechanism being unavailable in classical turbulence.
 However, some experiments \cite{Vinen1957, Walmsley2008, Barenghi2014} show another regime known as Vinen turbulence (or ``ultraquantum" regime), with $E(k)\sim k^{-1}$ scaling and with no classical counterpart.
 In this regime a thermal counterflow is believed to play an important role in the dynamics.
 This scaling was also found in numerical simulations with counterflow \cite{Baggaley2012, Baggaley2012bis}, but more intriguingly, also more recently in simulations of BECs with an initial array of ordered vortices and no apparent counterflow \cite{Cidrim2017, Marino2021}, as well as in simulations of homogeneous superfluid turbulence \cite{Polanco_2021}.

 Rotating BECs display many interesting regimes that connect the flow dynamics and steady states with condensed matter physics \cite{Fetter2008}, including ordered vortex lattices \cite{Fetter_2001, Cooper_2004} and global modes and waves which have no classical counterparts \cite{Tkachenko1965, Andereck1982, Sonin_2005}.
-In spite of this, or perhaps because of its complexity, turbulence in rotating BECs has not been studied so far.
+In spite of this, or perhaps because of its complexity, turbulence in rotating BECs has not been thoroughly studied so far.
+A recent numerical study considered rotating turbulence in unitary Fermi gases \cite{Hossain2022}, finding differences in the dissipation mechanisms between fermionic and bosonic superfluids.
+But a detailed comparison against classical fluids is still lacking.
 In classical turbulence, rotation generates a significant change in the system dynamics.
 The flow becomes quasi-two-dimensional (2D), a steeper-than-Kolmogorov spectrum $E(k) \sim k^{-2}$ develops at small scales \cite{Waleffe_1993, Cambon_1997, Cambon_2004, Pouquet_2010} in which inertial waves play a central role, and at large scales the flow self-organizes in columns with an inverse cascade of energy \cite{Sen_2012, Clark_Di_Leoni_2020b}.